paulhibbitts/test-docsify-this/docs/README.md

 — J. Groom, [Reclaim Today Episode 39](https://today.reclaimhosting.com/podcast/039-docsify-this-with-paul-hibbitts/) (Co-founder, Reclaim Hosting)

 > I've been using Docsify-This for my graduate publishing production course, partly to explore new models in markdown publishing, but partly also to tame Canvas, which I find awkward and cumbersome.
 Keeping all my course notes as plain text files and deploying them through Github and Docsify-this is easy and makes my course development a breeze.
 Plus, I keep all my materials locally, and can use re-use them without being reliant on Canvas.
-— J. Maxwell (Director & Associate Professor in the Publishing Program at Simon Fraser University, Canada)
+— J. Maxwell (Director & Associate Professor in the Publishing Program at Simon Fraser University)

 > Best tool I’ve found in years - this is one of those creations that is just done right, all the way to the core.
 — D. Malawey (Multidisciplinary Lab Coordinator, Texas A&M University, United States)

 > Docsify-This has significantly improved my WordPress themes by being able to seamlessly embed into the interface the same documentation I use in the GitHub repository.
 This in turn has lead me to write better docs!
 I've barely scratched the surface of what Docsify-This can do as a simple-to-use web publishing tool.
-— A. Levine aka CogDog (Independent Educational Technologist, Saskatchewan, Canada)
+— A. Levine aka CogDog (Independent Educational Technologist)

 ---

 ### 2. Using Docsify-This

----

 #### Ready-to-Use Docsify-This Markdown Templates